 The season opened with an eight-point loss to Geelong at Torquay, 12.16.88 to 11.14.80, after being four goals down at three-quarter time.
 Wheeler was best in his first game for Williamstown.
 The team bounced back with a 100-point win over Coburg in the year’s first home game, 24.13.157 to 8.9.57, after being just six points up in the third quarter before unleashing 17 of the last 19 goals of the match.
 Bulldog-listed Jake Stringer kicked five goals, while the Development League team won by 168 points earlier in the day.
 The second home match of the season resulted in another big win over Werribee, 19.15.129 to 5.16.46, followed by a four-goal loss at Casey.

-Two losses followed in round 13 at Sandringham (95-80, Patrick Veszpremi 3 goals, Mark Austin best) and round 14 at Port (88-19), where Williamstown’s two goals for the game both came in the first quarter.
+Two losses followed in round 13 at Sandringham (95-80, Patrick Veszpremi 3 goals, Mark Austin best) and round 14 at Port (88-19), where Williamstown’s two goals for the game both came in the first quarter and only 4 behinds were scored over the last three terms of the game.
 A six-goal win at Pt Gellibrand against Frankston was next, where the Seagulls were goalless in the first quarter and only 2.14 at half-time and trailing by 2 points at three-quarter time before unleashing an 8-goal last quarter to see them home comfortably.
-The game the next week against Collingwood at Victoria Park was similar with just a two-point differential at the last change before a six-goal final term resulted in a 35-point win to the ‘Town.
+The game the next week against Collingwood at Victoria Park was similar with just a two-point differential at the last change before a six-goal final term resulted in a 35-point win to ‘Town.
 Veszpremi kicked four goals, including three in the last quarter, and Jolley was best on the day, as Williamstown jumped to second position on the ladder.
 The Development League team were on top of the ladder in that grade with 13 wins, two losses and a percentage of 240, after winning the first four games by 118, 168, 152 and 69 points before going down to Coburg by a point in round 5 and to Frankston by 4 points in round 6, the only two defeats for the year.

 A second loss for the year to a star-studded Geelong team including AFL players Paul Chapman and Josh Hunt by 49 points in round 17, was followed by victories over North Ballarat at Eureka Stadium, 10.12.72 to 8.5.53, where the Roosters were held scoreless in the last quarter while the Seagulls added 5 goals, and by 30 points over the Northern Blues (111-81, Liam Jones 6 goals, Wheeler best) at Williamstown in the last home-and-away game for the season.